stephanschulz/ofxUVC/README.md

 There is a good thread on UVC control on the OF forum: [here](http://forum.openframeworks.cc/index.php/topic,3917.0.html).
 And an excellent post on the topic by Dominic Szablewski (from which the first draft of the Objective-C code here derives) [here](http://www.phoboslab.org/log/2009/07/uvc-camera-control-for-mac-os-x).

+### New Feature: Automatically detect camera vendor/product ID on macOS
+- Users no longer need to supply ofxUVC with their camera's ID's, our code now queries the OS to retrieve the info automatically.
+- Simply put `#include "ofxUVCProber.h"` before `#include "ofxUVC.h"`
+- Then (for example) use `.useCameraByDeviceIndex(i)` instead of old `.useCamera(vendorID, productID, interfaceNum)`
+- See `example-auto/` for details and more usage.

 ### Known Supported Cameras

 * Microsoft LifeCam HD-3000